Abdullrahman-Jameel/Arabic_Sign_Lang/README.md

 ### 🚀 My Contribution

-As the sole developer, I was responsible for all aspects of this project.
-A significant part of this work involved creating the dataset from scratch.
-I personally recorded and annotated the sign language gestures used to train the machine learning model, ensuring high-quality and relevant data for the specific use case of this application.
-The gesture recognition model was also trained and fine-tuned by me.
+In this project, I spearheaded the development of the core backend infrastructure and the integration of the machine learning components.
+My key contributions include:

+-   **Backend Development:** Designing and implementing the Flask application's backend logic, API endpoints, and database interactions.
+-   **Dataset Creation:** Personally collecting and annotating the Arabic sign language gestures to build a robust dataset tailored for this application.
+-   **Model Development & Training:** Developing, training, and fine-tuning the machine learning models for real-time gesture recognition.

+This comprehensive involvement ensures the project's robust functionality from data to deployment-ready backend.

 ---